LeonidSavtchenko/Arachne/README.md

 # ARACHNE

 ## version 2.0
-## Update this version is expected before 01.02.2017
+## The update of the version is expected before 01.02.2017